 Attendance was high.
 We saw a 27% increase in the number of participants from our previous LIVE event held in April, plus we were very pleased to see that both days had roughly equal numbers of attendees.

 Our attendees came from a broad range of industry leading companies such as Amazon, Ericsson, Disney, Expedia, Apple, Fujitsu, Nubank, Rackspace, Palo Alto Networks, RSA, Salesforce and many others.

 We don’t have an on-demand version of the event.
 However, you can find the slides from the different sessions, quiz questions, and some of the labs on ScyllaDB University.
-Here is the link for the Essentials track course, and here is the one for the Advanced topics course.
+Here is the one for the Advanced topics course.
 For those of you that are not familiar with ScyllaDB University, it’s our online, free, self-paced ScyllaDB training center.
 To get started all you have to do is create a user account.

 Users that complete a course will get a certificate of completion and some bragging rights.